-The rules are designed to create greater consistency in the licenses available to marihuana businesses and to create cohesion between license issuance for medical and adult-use marihuana businesses.
-These decisions are made daily by agency licensing staff.
+The rules are designed to create greater consistency in the operation of marihuana businesses and to create cohesion between operations of medical and adult-use marihuana businesses.
+These operations take place on a daily basis.
 The rules are also intended to create clear and consistent operational standards for marihuana businesses.